-The National Center for Learning Disabilities says that dyslexia is a neurological and often genetic condition, and not the result of poor teaching, instruction, or upbringing.
+People with dyslexia have problems with reading comprehension.
+Dyslexia is a neurological and often genetic condition, and not the result of poor teaching, instruction, or upbringing.

 Fast facts on dyslexia

-- Dyslexia is not related to intelligence
+- Dyslexia is not related to intelligence.

-- People with dyslexia are more likely to develop immunological problems
+- People with dyslexia are more likely to develop immunological problems.

 Dyslexia commonly causes difficulties in word recognition, spelling, and decoding.